-I could not figure out the time frame in which the book was written, it could have been anytime from early 90s to a couple of years back.
-I think the experiences that author picked up to weave into the story are from an earlier period and she has tried to put it in later period leading to discrepancies here and there, but most of them are minor.
+I could not figure out the time frame in which the book was written.
+It could have been anytime from the early 90s to a couple of years back.
+I think the experiences that author picked up to weave into the story are from an earlier period.
+And she has tried to put it in the later period leading to discrepancies here and there.
+But most of them are minor.

 The protagonist is a woman, an IIMC graduate who joins HLL in the sales function.
 The book Earning the Laundry Stripes starts from her placement in HLL to her first promotion in HLL, covering about 2 years and that’s it.
 Its all about the HLL or FMCG jargon.
 The daily diary of someone who has to travel to remote locations for sales and meet the people at all levels in the value chain for sales.
 At no point in time protagonist has any other identity other than being from IIMC and being in HLL.
 Even when she faces natural disasters and usual eve-teasing, she says this ‘Ghosh I am from IIMC’.
 As if that makes her a different species and should be treated differently.

 There is no depth in the story, formatting is not too great.
 In the same paragraph, the scenes change and you have to make it out on your own.
 Ok, the scene has moved from the warehouse to the chummery.
 She has tried to put 3-4 tracks in the protagonist’s journey.
 None of which is dealt with deeply.
 And none of which seem to help her develop as a person.